Direct Vent Fireplaces

 Vented Gas Log Fireplaces

-Vented gas log sets are the most realistic gas logs available.
-This is because the yellow flames are moving through the logs and touching the logs just like a wood-burning fire.
-Soot and carbon monoxide are produced with these logs.
-Due to this, the vented gas logs must be installed in a wood-burning fireplace following the guidelines of the wood-burning flue system.
-Some municipalities may require you to remove the damper or secure it open permanently.
-Because the flue is always open, most people install fireplace doors to stop cold downdrafts in the winter and air conditioning loss in the summer.
+Vented gas log sets are the most realistic gas logs available compared to a wood fire.
+The large yellow flames are able to move through the logs or media and create soot and carbon monoxide, just like a natural wood burning fire.
+Due to this, the vented gas logs must be installed in a wood burning fireplace following the guidelines and clearances of the wood burning flue system.
+Some county codes may require you to remove the damper completely or at least secure it open.
+This often leads to the addition of a fireplace door to stop cold drafts in the winter and heat invasion in the summer.

-Because the damper must be open during the operation of the vented gas logs, the efficiency of these systems is about the same as burning wood (think around 25%).
-Some companies are working on systems to improve efficiency, but these logs are traditionally used more for looks than for heat.
+Because the damper must be open during the operation of the vented gas logs, the efficiency of these systems is about the same as burning wood (around 25%).
+Fireplace manufacturers are working on systems to improve efficiency, but these logs are traditionally used for aesthetics over heat production.

-If you are wanting the look of wood burning, the convenience of gas, and not too terribly concerned with heat, the vented gas logs are for you.
+If you are wanting the look of wood burning, the convenience of gas, and are not terribly concerned with heat, the vented gas logs are for you.

 Wood Burning Fireplaces

-Wood burning units are perfect if you have a reliable wood source and do not wish to rely on gas or electricity for heat.
-Due to the dry nature of wood heat, cast kettles and steamers kept filled with water are often utilized.
+Wood burning units are perfect if you have a reliable wood source and do not wish to rely on gas or electricity for heat – some can even be connected to your central heat systems.
+However, due to the dry nature of wood heat, kettles, steamers, or even electric humidifiers are often part of your fireplace maintenance routine.

-If you are willing to put the work in hauling wood and tending the fire, there are a lot of options for you.
+If you are willing to put in the work of hauling wood and maintaining your fire, you can’t beat the cozy sounds and smells of a wood fireplace.

 Electric Fireplaces

-If you are looking for ambiance without much heat, an electric fireplace may be for you.
+If you are looking for year-round ambiance without much heat, an electric fireplace may be for you.

 Fireplace Facelifts